Actors'

 Muskegon, MI

 Lake Michigan Park was a destination point located on the far western edge of the city, on the shore of Lake Michigan.
-Owned and operated by the Muskegon Traction and Lighting, the operators of the city's trolley service, it opened in 1890.
+Owned and operated by the Muskegon Traction and Lighting Company, the operators of the city's trolley service, it opened in 1890.
 The first building on the site was a pavilion.
 Due to its popularity, it was expanded in 1892.
 Trolleys

 Main Promenade at Lake Michigan Park Muskegon